mishrasur7/blog-list-app/README.md

 2.  **Navigate and install dependencies in the project**

-    Open two terminal windows in your favorite editor, navigate and install dependencies
+    Split the terminal, navigate and install dependencies

 ```shell
 cd blog-list-app-fullstack